© 1997 / 2012

 To RSVP, and for directions, please email: rsvp@houseconcerts.us

 Please note: "Russ & Julie's House Concerts" is simply the name we choose to describe our private parties, in our private home.
 These parties are NOT a business nor are they a business related activity.
 They are strictly a hobby for us, and are simply gatherings of our friends and guests to enjoy live acoustic music, fellowship, food (a potluck dessert buffet) and fun.
-Our concert parties are officially free (or else it might be considered a business), although voluntary contributions (suggested donation of $15-$20 per person) are accepted at the party on behalf of the artists.
+Our concert parties are officially free (or else it might be considered a business), although voluntary contributions (suggested donation of $20 per person) are accepted at the door on behalf of the artists.
 100% of all contributions go directly to the performers.
 By invitation only.

 RESERVATIONS ARE REQUIRED.